 The quality of health care in US is one of the best in the world, but they come at a pretty high cost.
-If you or your parents are planning a visit to USA, it is strongly advised to buy an insurance before hand.
-Buying an insurance can be tricky as there are tons of options available with low to very high premiums.
-Here are few things to keep in mind while buying visitor medical insurance for Indian parents:
+If you are planning to buy parents insurance, it is strongly advised to buy one before hand.
+Buying an insurance plan can be tricky as there are tons of options available with low to very high premiums.
+Here are few things to keep in mind while buying insurance for parents visiting USA:

 - Fixed coverage plans – As the name suggests, it provides limited coverage and your entire coverage amount is predetermined for each type of medical service procedure. (for eg, it will cover $100 for each doctor visit, $600 for lab tests, $500 for emergency visit etc).
 Note that these amounts are often not enough and you might have to contribute a large portion of the overall fees.
 (For eg, I know someone whose parents had to pay one emergency room visit and their bill ended up being $6000 and their fixed coverage insurance covered them upto $500 only).
 You should choose this option only if visitor has a healthy history and does not plan to stay here for more than a week.

 - Comprehensive coverage plans – Comprehensive plans offer percentage based coverage. i.e. depending on the plan you choose, they usually cover from 75% to 100% of the bill after the deductible, up to policy maximum.
 You can choose your deductible amount too (higher the deductible, lower the premium).
 For example if a typical comprehensive plan would offer you a coverage of $50,000 Policy Maximum, $500 deductible and 80% coverage upto $2500 and 100% beyond that.
 Now, imagine you had to undergo a surgery that costed you $20,000, you shall be required to pay, $3900 (20 % of (20,000 – 500)).